Willief3/aws-cloud-lab/README.md

 # AWS Web App Lab – EC2 + ALB + ACM

-🚧 **Project in progress** – this repo documents my learning as I build and secure a web application using AWS services.
+**Project in progress** – this repo documents my learning as I build and secure a web application using AWS services.

-## ☁Overview
+## Overview

 A simple cloud lab where I:
 - Launch a PHP-based web app on EC2